Transcriptome Analysis Reveals Skin Lipid Metabolism Related to Wool Diameter in Sheep

 TLDR Lipid metabolism affects wool thickness in sheep.

-This study used high-throughput RNA-Seq technology to analyze the skin transcriptome of 6 sheep, divided into groups with fine wool (fiber diameter <21.0μm) and coarse wool (fiber diameter >27.0μm).
+The study utilized high-throughput RNA-Seq technology to analyze the skin transcriptome of 6 sheep, divided into groups with fine and coarse wool, to investigate the molecular mechanisms affecting wool diameter.
 A total of 19,914 mRNA transcripts were expressed, with 467 genes showing significant differential expression between the two groups.
-Notably, 21 genes were up-regulated and 446 were down-regulated in sheep with finer wool.
-The study found that these differentially expressed genes were enriched in processes related to lipid metabolism, skin development, differentiation, and immune function.
-The findings suggested that lipid metabolism might play a significant role in determining wool diameter, with a notable KEGG pathway involving lipid and lipoprotein metabolism being enriched.
-Validation of the results showed a high correlation (0.999, P<0.05) between qRT-PCR and RNA-Seq data.
+Notably, genes related to lipid metabolism, skin development, differentiation, and immune function were enriched among these differentially expressed genes.
+The study highlighted that lipid metabolism might play a crucial role in determining wool diameter, with significant involvement in processes such as collagen catabolism and steroid hormone stimulation.
+The findings were validated using qRT-PCR, showing a high correlation with RNA-Seq data.

 Discuss this study in the Community →